ReDI-School/intro-java/lesson1/exercise4.md

 ### Square brackets are for arrays

-And we won't learn about arrays in this lesson. #fail (??? typo ???)
+And we won't learn about arrays in this lesson. #fail

 ## Other ways of structuring code